awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-content-representation.md

 | 2 | /pets | 200 | id |  Documentation associated with this location pattern will be inherited by entities matching the location pattern when both Case 1 and Case 2 are matched, because Case 2 is more specific than Case 1\.   |
 | 3 | /pets/petId | \* | id |  Documentation associated with this location pattern will be inherited by entities matching the location pattern when Cases 1, 2, and 3 are matched, because Case 3 has a higher precedence than Case 2 and is more specific than Case 1\.  |

 Here is another example to contrast a more generic `DocumentationPart` instance to a more specific one\.
-The following general error message of `"Invalid request error"` is injected into the Swagger definitions of the `400` error responses, unless overridden\.
+The following general error message of `"Invalid request error"` is injected into the OpenAPI definitions of the `400` error responses, unless overridden\.

 ```
 {